What is the Honors Program?

 Applicants must have a GPA of at least 3.7 and demonstrate outstanding achievements in academics, leadership and service at their previous instituti

 For all students, admission to the Honors Program requires an application form, an essay and a resume.
 Applications will be reviewed and a select group of candidates will be offered an interview.

 There are several different ways to apply to the Honors Program depending upon your current status:

 First Year students (students not already at Clarkson)

 Clarkson students (including The Clarkson School Fast Track)

-If you have any questions about the program or the admissions process, don’t hesitate to contact the Honors Program staff.
+If you still have questions about the program or the admissions process, don’t hesitate to contact us at firstname.lastname@example.org.